radius-project/design-notes/architecture/2024-10-user-defined-types-authoring-experience-feature-spec.md

 - Advanced scenarios defining the capabilities of the resource type in the schema definition.
 This includes defining capabilities like connections to other resource, output resources or infrastructure resources produced by the resource type etc.
 - Defining child resources or nested resources in the schema definition
-- Adding a new resource methods or operations to the resource type
+- Adding new resource methods or operations to the resource type
 - Providing a full-fledged TypeSpec tooling experience for authoring the schema definition with autocompletion, error validation at development time.
 - Providing solutions to handle breaking changes on API versions of the resource type